 The course is taught largely using a problem-based method; the problems assigned for each unit provide a framework for us to discuss the applicable rules and policies.
 The problems and readings for each Unit will be available on the class TWEN page.
 Please be sure to log on to Westlaw and add our class's TWEN page to your course list.

-Class meets from 1:00 to 2:15 on Monday, Wednesday and Thursday afternoons in Room 301.
+Class meets from 9:00 to 10:15 on Tuesday, Thursday, and Friday mornings in Room 301.

 Required Materials:

 Michael J. Graetz and Deborah H. Schenk, Federal Income Taxation: Principles and Policies (6th edition, 2009).